Saghen/frizbee/README.md

     - **Memchr:** if `haystack.len() >= 24 && max_typos < 2`, uses the `memchr` crate to ensure the haystack contains the entire needle with a tolerance of `max_typos` missing
     - if neither of the above apply, no prefiltering will be applied
 2. **Bucketing**: Group the haystacks by length into buckets of various haystack lengths (`4`, `8`, `12`, ...) until the bucket reaches `$LANES` items, where `$LANES` is the number of available SIMD lanes
-    - If the item would cause excessive memory usage, or we don't have a bucket big enough for the haystack (currently max bucket size is `1024`), fallback to a greedy matcher.
-As a result, it's possible for some items to not appear in the final list, even when `max_typos = None`
+    - If the item would cause excessive memory usage, or we don't have a bucket big enough for the haystack (currently max bucket size is `512`), fallback to a greedy matcher
 3. **Smith Waterman Forward Pass**: When a bucket is full, perform SIMD smith waterman on `$LANES` items at a time
 4. **Smith Waterman Backward Pass**: If `max_typos != None` and we didn't use the `memchr` prefilter method, perform a backward (alignment) pass to find the number of typos in the haystack
     - If `opts.matched_indices = true`, perform a second backward pass to find the indices of the matches